GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/chapter_AstroDataClass.rst

 .. toctree::

 The following is information about the AstroData class.
-For the meaning of the class arguments see the documentation for the AstroData constructor (AstroData.__init__(..)), from docstrings in the source.
+For explanations to arguments shown for the class constructor, see AstroData.__init__(..).
+This documentation is generated from in source docstrings

 .. autoclass:: astrodata.data.AstroData